MACS40700/course_site/content/setup/_index.md

 {{% callout note %}}

-I encourage students to utilize the RStudio Workbench option.
-This will ensure all students use a consistent software environment.
-If you choose to install your own software locally, I cannot guarantee the instructional staff will be able to help you troubleshoot issues caused by software configuration.
+I encourage students to use R on their machines for this course as we are presupposing a higher level of R experience.

 {{% /callout %}}